simonjvardy/alarm-clock/README.md

 The idea for this project is to provide the user with an interactive alarm clock.

 The alarm clock features a running analogue clock face that shows the user's current time and date as well as providing a interactive alarm feature.
-Thje user is able to select a time for the alarm to go off and can set or cancel the alarm.
+The user is able to select a time for the alarm to go off and can set or cancel the alarm.

 When the set alarm time is reached, the app plays an audible alarm as well as displaying visual indicator of the alarm.

+I use this alarm clock app daily, keeping it open in a web browser to set alarms for meeting reminders or setting productivity timers when working from home.
+I prefer using this app now over setting alarms on a phone for ease of use.

 ![Responsive Layout Screenshots](assets/img/am-i-responsive.png)